Nonthaphat-Puangrot/CheckMate/README.md

 # CheckMate

-An intelligent attendance checking system that combines facial recognition and fingerprint scanning for secure and automated student identification.
+An attendance checking system that combines facial recognition and fingerprint scanning for secure and automated student identification.

 ![CheckMate Logo](Resource/checkmate_new_dark_logo.png)